peakhunt/u-boot-mainline-s5p4418/README.md

 ## Current status
 Currently
-a) SPL gets loaded into internal SRAM from MMC
+1. SPL gets loaded into internal SRAM from MMC
-b) initializes clocks and DDR3
+2. initializes clocks and DDR3
-c) initializes UART0 so you can debug
+3. initializes UART0 so you can debug
-d) initializes MMC0
+4. initializes MMC0
-e) loads u-boot main into DDR3
+5. loads u-boot main into DDR3
-f) then boots up u-boot main
+6. then boots up u-boot main

 Then u-boot main follows a normal start-up procedure and you get to command prompt.